edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-02-12-talent-development-strategies.md

 It’s true: even the smallest companies are bursting with talent.
 It is entirely possible that all of the skills you need now or in the future may already be on your payroll.

-{% asset 'blog/2020-02-12-talent-development-strategies01.jpg'
-   alt='All of the skills you need may already be on your payroll' magick:resize='670' %}
+{% picture blog blog/2020-02-12-talent-development-strategies01.jpg --alt All of the skills you need may already be on your payroll %}

 One of the best talent development strategies is showing employees that you are committed to them not only in their careers but also as well-rounded people who may be under-utilized and ready for more challenging work.